 We welcome the opportunity to meet with you individually and get to know you.
 As you probably know, each college has a Career Coach for a liaison.
 In addition, our Career Coaches also serve as liaisons to other offices and student organizations on campus.
 They are listed below.
 If you are the leader of a student organization or club, you may request a presentation from the liaison for your group.

-- Michelle Brown - Student Support Services, ACCESS, Transfer Services, Alumni Affairs, Disability Services/SDAP/As-U-R, Admissions
+- Michelle Brown - Student Support Services, ACCESS, Transfer Services, Alumni Affairs, Disability Resources, SDAP, As-U-R, Admissions

 - Geralyn Mitchell - Leadership/McCaskey Center, Veterans, Greek Life